xraypy/xraylarch/_sources/installation.rst.txt

    python -m pip install https://millenia.cars.aps.anl.gov/xraylarch/downloads/xraylarch-latest-py3-none-any.whl

-We try hard to keep this "working", but as this is an automated snapshot it might catch the development in the middle of trying to fix something tricky.
+We try to keep this working, but as this is an automated snapshot it might catch the development in the middle of trying to fix something tricky.

 Making Desktop shortcuts to Link to the Applications
 =======================================================